SPAN: Spatial-Projection Alignment for Monocular 3D Object Detection: Conclusion

 \subsection{Content}

 This Appendix contains the following parts: \begin{itemize} \item \textbf{Detailed Discussion on Projection Constraint}.
 We present a detailed discussion from both geometric and statistical perspectives, elucidating why the projection constraint holds. \item \textbf{Detailed Loss Function}.
 We delineate the training loss functions in detail, including all components of the 2D and 3D regression losses. \item \textbf{Implementation of Hierarchical Task Learning}.
 We provide a detailed implementation of our Hierarchical Task Learning strategy. \item \textbf{Experiments on Waymo Open Dataset}.
-We demonstrate the superior performance of our proposed method on Waymo Open Dataset. \item \textbf{More Qualitative Results}.
+We demonstrate the superior performance of our proposed method on Waymo Open Dataset. \item \textbf{Compared with Prior Geometric Methods}.
+We compare SPAN with prior geometric approaches, highlighting the advantages of our differentiable soft constraints over hard algebraic solving. \item \textbf{Why MGIoU?} We provide ablation study to justify the choice of MGIoU and demonstrate its optimization dynamics. \item \textbf{Disentangling HTL \& Geometric Alignment Gains}.
+We conduct experiments to isolate the contributions of HTL and geometric alignment losses. \item \textbf{Interplay between Projection Alignment \& Depth Bias}.
+We analyze the interaction between projection alignment and depth bias, showing how they mutually regularize each other. \item \textbf{More Qualitative Results}.
 We present more qualitative results, illustrating that our proposed method achieves better localization for distant objects. \end{itemize}

 \hrulefill \end{strip}